zalando-incubator/transformer/docs/Writing-plugins.rst

    they will all be plugins **with the same name**.

    However, their relative order of execution will be unspecified.
-   For that reason, if multiple plugins should be executed on after the other in a specific order, they should be **implemented in different modules**, so that users can specify the order themselves when providing the plugin names to Transformer.
+   For that reason, if multiple plugins should be executed one after the other in a specific order, they should be **implemented in different modules**, so that users can specify the order themselves when providing the plugin names to Transformer.